AZYsGithub/Arceus-X-UI-Library/README.md

 # Credits
 Thanks to Chillz#0348 to implement this UI Library.

-GUIs originally from Arceus X Fly/Aimbot/Their own UI Library version, thanks to SPDM Team.
+GUIs originaly are from Arceus X Fly/Aimbot/Their own UI Library version, thanks to SPDM Team.
 Especially Riky47#3355.